-- (2) The boundaries of any wetland areas must be depicted on the preliminary plat.
-Boundaries must be determined by a person qualified to perform wetland delineations: - (3) Soils report.
+- Soils report.
 A soils report prepared by an engineer licensed by the State of Alaska shall be required if the proposed subdivision is located farther from the existing public sewer system than specified in CBJ 49.35, and the applicant chooses to provide on-lot waste disposal rather than to connect to the public system.
-A soils report shall include the following: - (A) Certification that the proposed lots are large enough and have soil of sufficient permeability to permit the construction of approved waste treatment systems for on-lot waste disposal; - (B) The location and size of drain fields for each lot; - (C) The locations and logs of test borings, percolation test results, and a hydrological evaluation of on-site sewage disposal; - (D) If the soils report indicates that the soils found on the site are not of sufficient permeability or the lots are not large enough to permit the construction of systems for on-lot waste disposal, the size of the proposed lots must be increased or alternate methods for waste disposal proposed; and - (E) The soils report shall describe the nature of the subsurface soils and any soil conditions that would affect the design of the proposed development.
+A soils report shall include the following: - Certification that the proposed lots are large enough and have soil of (A) sufficient permeability to permit the construction of approved waste treatment systems for on-lot waste disposal; - The location and size of drain fields for each lot: (B) - The locations and logs of test borings, percolation test results, and a hydrological evaluation of on-site sewage disposal: - If the soils report indicates that the soils found on the site are not of sufficient permeability or the lots are not large enough to permit the construction of systems for on-lot waste disposal, the size of the proposed lots must be increased or alternate methods for waste disposal proposed; and - The soils report shall describe the nature of the subsurface soils and any soil conditions that would affect the design of the proposed development.
 The soils report shall state whether the proposed subdivision plan is feasible and provide general solutions for all known geotechnical conditions or problems. - (4) Drainage report.
-A report specifying the method by which the applicant proposes to manage surface and subsurface drainage for the subdivision and the effect of such method on adjacent areas.
-The report must address the following: - (A) A calculation of the increase in stormwater runoff resulting from the proposed development as well as the runoff from all drainage areas associated with the site.
-Runoff calculations shall be based on a fully-developed subdivision and a 25-year storm event; - (B) How drainage from the proposed subdivision will join an established drainage channel or channels, unless the director of engineering and public works approves use of an alternative drainage way; - (C) An evaluation of existing drainage ways and structures located between the subdivision and the receiving water body, and verification that the existing drainage ways can accommodate the increased runoff.
-If the increased runoff cannot be handled, the plan must propose general solutions to the problem; and
+A preliminary report specifying the method by which the applicant proposes to manage surface and subsurface drainage for the subdivision and the effect of such method on adjacent areas.
+Unlike the drainage plan required by CBJ 49.35.510, the preliminary drainage report does not need to be prepared by a licensed engineer.
+The report must address the following: - A calculation of the increase in stormwater runoff resulting from the (A) proposed development as well as the runoff from all drainage areas associated with the site.
+Runoff calculations shall be based on a fully-developed subdivision and a 25-year storm event; - How drainage from the proposed subdivision will join an established (B) drainage channel or channels, unless the director of engineering and public works approves use of an alternative drainage way; - An evaluation of existing drainage ways and structures located (C) between the subdivision and the receiving water body, and verification that the existing drainage ways can accommodate the increased runoff.
+If increased runoff cannot be handled, the plan must propose solutions to the problem; and